Monthly Archives: October 2014

 Tweet

-“Look at the lovely red berries all over that lilac bush!”close up of red berries on a bush
+“Look at the lovely red berries all over that lilac bush!”

 My mom was siting on the couch and we could tell by her grin that she knew the lilac bush didn’t have red berries, but that was what she was seeing.
 Luckily she already had an appointment with her ophthalmologist, as we were very concerned.
 She’d been seeing some interesting things and knew that what she was seeing wasn’t really there.